-Mrs Thackray is currently working as a Cluster Lead on an evidence - based project funded by Lincolnshire Learning Partnership (Mobilise) with the focus being on emotional health and well-being.
+Mrs Thackray has worked as a Cluster Lead on an evidence - based project funded by Lincolnshire Learning Partnership (Mobilise) with the focus being on emotional health and well-being.
 She was previously a school-based lead for the past three years focusing on cognitive theory and memory and the effective use of teaching assistants.

 Mrs Thackray is also the designated teacher for Looked After Children and has attended training such as supporting pupils with attachment disorder and Foetal Alcohol Syndrome (FAS)